Bash Script Examples

 When executed, this script will send an email to the recipient ([email protected]) with the subject “Leave” and the given body text.

-For this purpose, you can use the bash command or add the path of the calling script in the PATH variable.
-I am going to show you both processes.
+To call another script, use the bash command or add the path of the calling script in the PATH variable.
+The script below shows both processes:

 #!/bin/bash